 On the job injuries can happen anywhere and at any time, regardless of your occupation.
-While every job comes with certain risks specific to that particular field, there are some jobs which are obviously more dangerous than others.
+While every job comes with certain risks specific to that particular field, there are some jobs that are obviously more dangerous than others.
 In terms of worker injuries, the construction industry is one of the highest in terms of the risks employees face.

-At Gemma Law Associates, our construction accident lawyers know that construction worker injuries and accidents are common, and that these injuries can be severe and even fatal.
+At Gemma Law Associates, our construction accident lawyers know that construction worker injuries and accidents are common and that these injuries can be severe and even fatal.
 A recent crane accident at a local university highlights some of the dangers construction workers face each day in the course of their jobs.
 W

-hile putting themselves in potentially dangerous situations is all part of a day’s work for workers in the construction field, accidents on the job site can have severe ramifications in terms of these workers’ health and well-being, as well as their ability to provide for their loved ones.
+While putting themselves in potentially dangerous situations is all part of a day’s work for workers in the construction field, accidents on the job site can have severe ramifications in terms of these workers’ health and well-being, as well as their ability to provide for their loved ones.

 Construction’s Fatal Four

-A September 2015 crane accident at Bryant University caused a building to collapse and resulted in injuries to six construction field employees is just one of the latest in crane construction accidents to threaten workers.
+A September 2015 crane accident at Bryant University caused a building to collapse and resulted in injuries to six construction field employees is just one of the latest crane construction accidents to threaten workers.
 Though the Occupational Safety and Health Administration (OSHA) is still investigating, the report states that workers were injured in falls after an error on the part of the employee operating the crane.

-A study by the Center for Construction Research and Training estimates that more than 20 construction workers die each year as the result of crane-related construction accidents alone in the U.S., while many more are injured in these types of accidents.
+A study by the Center for Construction Research and Training estimates that more than 20 construction workers die each year as a result of crane-related construction accidents alone in the U.S., while many more are injured in these types of accidents.

-These types of falls are just one of what OSHA calls ‘construction’s fatal four’, four common types of construction related accidents that are blamed as being the cause of one out of every five worker deaths in the United States each year.
+These types of falls are just one of what OSHA calls ‘construction’s fatal four’, four common types of construction-related accidents that are blamed as being the cause of one out of every five worker deaths in the United States each year.
 They include:

 - Falls: According to OSHA, falls are the number one cause of death in the construction industry today.
 Falls commonly occur as the result of faulty scaffolding, broken or unsteady ladders, worker errors, and inadequate equipment.
 Falls can result in spinal cord ruptures and fractures, head trauma, and internal injuries.
 Falling from even a short height can have lasting and severe consequences.

-- Being struck by an object: Falling or flying debris and objects at construction sites is common, and severe brain trauma, bone fractures, muscle strains and back injuries can occur as a result.
-Making sure machine parts and construction materials are properly secured and anchored can help to reduce accidents, and wearing protective head gear can help prevent potentially disabling injuries.
+- Being struck by an object: Falling or flying debris and objects at construction sites is common, and severe brain trauma, bone fractures, muscle strains, and back injuries can occur as a result.
+Making sure machine parts and construction materials are properly secured and anchored can help to reduce accidents, and wearing protective headgear can help prevent potentially disabling injuries.

-- Electrocutions: For construction crews working on or near electrical wiring, there is a high risk for being electrocuted.
+- Electrocutions: For construction crews working on or near electrical wiring, there is a high risk of being electrocuted.
 Taking extra safety precautions such as turning off power sources, preventing spills, and making sure workers are grounded can help prevent worker fatalities and injuries.

-- Being caught in or between objects: Working in and around heavy machinery, tools, vehicles, building materials and equipment is a daily part of working in the construction field.
+- Being caught in or between objects: Working in and around heavy machinery, tools, vehicles, building materials, and equipment is a daily part of working in the construction field.
 With a lack of audible or visible warning signs, it is easy for workers to become trapped or caught in between these objects and incur serious, often fatal injuries as a result.
 Having the appropriate warning lights and alarms to notify workers and increasing visibility in the workplace may help to prevent some of these types of accidents.

 In addition to the ‘fatal four’, other common construction worker injuries include exposure to harmful chemicals and building products such as asbestos and lead, vehicle-related injuries, and fires or explosions.

-For construction companies and supervisors, following OSHA safety recommendations for construction job sites, such as providing extra scaffolding and harnesses, eliminating faulty wiring and equipment, providing extra training for workers and ensuring routine maintenance of tools and machinery, could prevent over 500 worker deaths each year.
+For construction companies and supervisors, following OSHA safety recommendations for construction job sites, such as providing extra scaffolding and harnesses, eliminating faulty wiring and equipment, providing extra training for workers, and ensuring routine maintenance of tools and machinery, could prevent over 500 worker deaths each year.